• Skip to primary navigation

 Vegan baked oatmeal in white dish scattered with blueberries, ready to be cooked.

-5) Pour into a large 9-inch ovenproof dish, and press extra berries into the top to decorate.
+5) Pour oat mixture into a large 9-inch baking dish, and press extra berries into the top to decorate.

 A large white tray of vegan baked oatmeal studded with blueberries.

-8) Slice off into pieces and serve with dairy-free yoghurt or coconut whipped cream, extra berries and your favourite nut butter.
+7) Slice into pieces and serve with dairy-free yoghurt or coconut whipped cream, fresh fruit, extra berries, a drizzle of maple syrup and your favourite nut butter.

-Check out my web story showing you how to make this baked oatmeal.
+Check out my web story showing you how to make this baked oats recipe.

 How to serve